Skip to main content

 How to plan around the Lunar New Year extended shutdown window in Hong Kong, with actual CNY dates through 2030 and practical deadline scenarios.

-hong kong cny shutdown, lunar new year deadline planning, hong kong business day calculator, cny extended shutdown, working day calculator hong kong
+hong kong cny shutdown, lunar new year deadline planning, cny extended shutdown, chinese new year office closure hong kong, cny 2027 date hong kong, working day calculator hong kong

 CNY Extended Shutdown in Hong Kong: Deadline Planning Guide